pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * AI is slower and dies in one hit +1
 * Anthing else is +2

+## Sturdy / Focus Sash / Disguise
+* AI is aware of those items (ability) and will include them in the number of hits calculation

 ## Speed
 * AI sees a speed tie, Quick Claw and Quick Draw as faster
-* Priority moves (includes effects that increase priority) are not seen by AI
+* Priority moves on player (includes effects that increase priority) are not seen by AI

-## Targetting in double battles if one mon sees kill
-    Ai side:        Battler 3 Battler 1
-    Player side:    Battler 0 Battler 2

-* If Battler 1 sees kill on both player mons and battler 3 sees no kills, battler 1 targets battler 0 and battler 3 targets battler 2
-* If battler 1 sees kill on both player mons and battler 3 sees kill on battler 0, battler 3 targets battler 0 and battler 1 chooses battler 2
-* If both AI mons see kill on both targets, battler 3 will choose battler 2 and battler 1 will choose battler 0
-* If battler 3 sees kill on battler 0 and battler 1 sees kill on battler 2, battler 3 targets battler 0 and battler 1 targets battler 2
-* If AI has only one mon left it chooses randomly
-* Fake out in doubles has the same AI as in singles (+3 for being fake out) and follows the same rules as other moves if the AI sees kill.

-## kill on target
+## Scoring on kills
 * Move can kill: +4
-* AI is faster and move can kill: + 2 (singles only.
-Priority moves are considred as being faster in this case)
-* AI can kill with hit escape move (u-turn): 50/50 +2 (singles only)
+* Doubles only: AI can kill with double target or spread move when no partner + 2
 * hit switch targer (dragon tail) + 2
-* AI can kill with double target move or spread move when no partner + 2

-## In singles only
+## Singles only
-* +10 on prio moves if AI is slower and dead
+* If AI is slower and dead +10 on prio moves
+* If AI is faster and move can kill: + 2 (Priority moves are considred as being faster in this case)
+* If AI can kill with hit escape move (u-turn): 50/50 +2 (singles only)

 ## Mid turn switch (logic same as post ko switch in)
 * If AI has baton pass it will only switch with baton pass